 What is Twelfth century tower keep castle, including sites of an eleventh century motte and bailey castle, an Anglian cemetery and a Romano-British settlement?

-Peveril Castle is a twelfth-century tower keep castle situated at Castleton in the Peak District, Derbyshire.
+Peveril Castle is a twelfth century tower keep castle situated within the High Peak of Derbyshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015109.

 Who is responsible for protecting Twelfth century tower keep castle, including sites of an eleventh century motte and bailey castle, an Anglian cemetery and a Romano-British settlement?